mc2-project/secure-xgboost/demo/quantile-mem-trace/README.md

 #### Execute the tests and capture memory trace
 This will run both programs twice -- once using `std::sort` and once using our `ObliviousSort` routine.
 While running the programs, it will also capture memory traces during each run.

-    ./profile_sorts.sh
+    ./profile_script.sh

 #### Compare memory traces
 Compare the memory traces captured during the runs.
-Trace files `o_sort_A` and `o_sort_B` are the traces when the programs use `ObliviousSort`.
-Trace files `std_sort_A` and `std_sort_B` are traces captured when the programs use `std::sort`.
-Comparing the oblivious traces should show no difference between them, unlike the standard sort traces.
+Trace files `test_A` and `test_B` traces should show no difference between them.

     diff test_A.trace test_B.trace